system76/docs/content/media-production-on-pop.md

 ### Shotcut

 Shotcut is a free, open source, cross-platform video editor.
-Edit your videos with this lightweight editor full.
+Edit your videos with this lightweight editor.

 Install Directly From the Pop!_Shop